-For technical difficulties with E-learning in Canvas, please contact the UF Help Desk at: helpdesk@ufl.edu or 352-392-HELP http://elearning.ufl.edu/ (See "Message Us" at the top of the page)
+For technical difficulties with E-learning in Canvas, please contact the UF Help Desk at: helpdesk@ufl.edu or 352-392-HELP

 CLASS RECORDINGS:

 Students are allowed to record video or audio of class lectures.
 However, the purposes for which these recordings may be used are strictly controlled.
 The only allowable purposes are (1) for personal educational use, (2) in connection with a complaint to the university, or (3) as evidence in, or in preparation for, a criminal or civil proceeding.
 All other purposes are prohibited.
 Specifically, students may not publish recorded lectures without the written consent of the instructor.